by K.M. Richards

 Although authorized by the FCC in March 1953, WHEC-TV and WVET-TV were briefly delayed in starting construction when the licensee of WSAY, Gordon Brown, filed for channel 10 and insisted upon an "expedited hearing" under the provisions of the McFarland Act.
 The Commission dismissed his protest in July, saying his protest was "not specific enough" and reinstating the grants, only to have Brown charge that the policies were changed as a result of his filing and then demanding a full comparative hearing.
 That, too, was denied.

-Channel 10's joint tenants completed construction and signed on November 1, 1953.
-Both were surprised when competitor WHAM-TV/5 took out an ad in the Democrat & Chronicle newspaper (WHEC's owner) welcoming the new station(s) to the air: "Running the only station in town is not an un-mixed blessing.
+The joint tenants completed construction and signed on November 1, 1953.
+Both were surprised by competitor WHAM-TV/5 taking out an ad in the Democrat & Chronicle newspaper (WHEC's owner) welcoming the new station(s) to the air: "Running the only station in town is not an un-mixed blessing.
 In fact, it's a lot like being the old-time king with a hundred wives.
 He may have seemed lucky to some of us, until we remember that he had to live by a hundred sets of household rules!
 We haven't had a hundred wives, but we have been wedded, since 1949, to four networks ... too many good programs for one telecaster to handle!"
 In response, the newspaper editorialized that channel 5's ad was "contrived to blast the fallacy that monopoly is something to be sought, to be bought, or to be achieved through any sort of business skullduggery."
 (Channel 10 subsequently got the CBS affiliation for Rochester, with channel 5 keeping NBC and both carrying some ABC programs.)

 Brown wasn't done, though.
 In June 1954 he filed with the U.S. Court of Appeals seeking "an impounding of profits" of channel 10, calling the Commission's actions "arbitrary and capricious" and "in defiance of all the rules" during oral arguments ... only to have his request for a stay against the FCC denied in July.
 (He also wanted to be declared a "third owner/interim operator" of channel 10 pending the outcome of the appeal.)
 Amazingly, the court ruled in August that he was entitled to a hearing based on a strict reading of the McFarland Act; the ruling was stayed multiple times (mainly because implementing it would have taken the stations dark), during which time the share-timers appealed to the U.S. Supreme Court, citing their capital investment of about $750,000, a payroll for more than 100 employees being put at risk, and the potential "interruption of national network service to one million people."